elucian/bee/syntax/overview.md

 **notes:**
 * Parent rule is referred as rule constructor or rule factory;
-* A rule object can have public attributes starting with prefix "."
+* A rule object can have public attributes starting with dot prefix ".";
 * A rule object can communicate with constructor using parent attributes;
 * A rule object is binding external states into local scope;